Hoopoe: Relationship with humans

 The diet of the hoopoe includes many species considered by humans to be pests, such as the pupae of the processionary moth, a damaging forest pest which few other birds will eat because of its irritating hairs.
-For this reason the species is afforded protection under the law in many countries.
+For this reason, the species is afforded protection under the law in many countries.

 In folklore, myth and religion

-Hoopoes are distinctive birds and have made a cultural impact over much of their range.
-They were considered sacred in Ancient Egypt, and were "depicted on the walls of tombs and temples".
-At the Old Kingdom, the hoopoe was used in the iconography as a symbolic code to indicate the child was the heir and successor of his father.
-They achieved a similar standing in Minoan Crete.
+The hoopoe has a long presence in Near Eastern culture, folklore, mythology and religion.
+In Ancient Egypt, the hoopoe was used in the iconography as a symbolic code to indicate the child was the heir and successor of his father.
+It also had a symbolic standing in Minoan Crete.

-In the Torah, Leviticus 11:13–19, hoopoes were listed among the animals that are detestable and should not be eaten.
-They are also listed in Deuteronomy as not kosher.